xivsync/ellisontechnologies/web/themes/custom/ellison/README.md

 - after code changes are on Dev download the Live database
 - in Drupal admin go to **Configurations > Development > Synchronize** and click the "Import all" to update the Live database you just copied down with any configuration changes in order to test changes and regressions like webforms.
 - review on Dev environment
-- When ready merge to Test using Pantheon tools by ALWAYS copying down the Live database and files
+- When ready merge to Test using Pantheon tools by **ALWAYS copying down the Live database and files**.
+- after code is on Test in Drupal admin go to **Configurations > Development > Synchronize**.
+- It is critical to check all the configurations to import.
+If the client has made changes to menus or webforms -- this configurations MUST be updated before pushing to Live.
+If this is not done, there is a risk of regressing changes the client has made since the last release.
-- after code is on Test in Drupal admin go to **Configurations > Development > Synchronize** and click the "Import all" to update the Live database you just copied down with any configuration changes in order to test changes and regressions like webforms
+- Click the "Import all" to update the Live database you just copied down with any configuration changes in order to test changes and regressions like webforms  or menus.
+If something has been overwritten, download a backup database locally.
+Export configurations `ddev drush cex -y` and push the needed configs for the fix.
+- **If any updates have been made to the Search Indexes**, you should update the index manually.
 - Now have the client UAT on Test
 - When ready merge to Production using Pantheon tools
 - it is recommended at this point to create a backup of the Live site incase the configuration import does not work as expected